If you’ve gone through a SOC 2 audit or you run your compliance program manually, you know it can be time-consuming, expensive, and frustrating.

 Now that your security program is established and your automation software is providing continuous monitoring, utilize your software’s reports and evidence library to simplify the SOC 2 audit process.

 No security program is set-it-and-forget-it, no matter how good your automation software.
 Put someone in charge.
-Make sure they check in regularly, keep an eye on new developments (such as new privacy laws in the markets you serve), and update your automation software as needed (for example: by changing alert criteria or updating your employee onboarding process).
+Make sure they check in regularly, keep an eye on new developments (such as new privacy laws in the markets you serve), and update your automation software as needed.

 Automation software should make compliance much less complicated and should take a lot of the busywork off your teams’ plates, but you’ll still need someone keeping an eye on your program and using the new alerts, reports, and monitoring to stay far ahead of any risks.